Dog Bite Attorney in Houston

 Contact An Experienced Personal Injury Law Firm Today!

-Victims injured by dog bites have legal avenues and actions available that will hold dog owners liable for compensating them for their damages.
+The CDC estimates that there are more than 4.5 million dog bite victims in the United States every year.
+Dog bites can cause victims severe pain and disfigurement, and in the worst cases, they can even be fatal.
+Negligent owners who do not control their pets can face civil liability in Texas.
 While these cases can vary considerably depending on the situation, a dog owner's negligence or carelessness must be proven in order for a personal injury claim to be successful.

 This means that the following elements must be established in a dog bite case:

-- Owner owed a duty to prevent the dog from injuring others
+- The owner owed a duty to prevent the dog from injuring others

 With more than 150 years of combined experience, Stern Law Group is capable of handling complex and difficult cases.
 As claims concerning dog bites pose liability difficulties, involve conflicting and insubstantial legislation, and include other complications, it is essential that you allow a qualified attorney from our firm to handle your claim.